CRAOL Community Radio Forum of Ireland Society Ltd.

-CRAOL Community Radio Forum of Ireland Society Ltd. will empower and support community broadcasters nationwide to deliver a social benefit to their communities through active volunteerism, shared resources, good governance, partnership and networking”
+will empower and support community broadcasters nationwide to deliver a social benefit to their communities through active volunteerism, shared resources, good governance, partnership and networking”

-CRAOL, also called the Community Radio Forum of Ireland Society Ltd., hereafter reffered to as CRAOL is the representative, co-ordinating, lobbying, training and support group for Irish Community Radio.
-Every week, across Ireland, 2000 Community radio volunteers broadcast to 170,000 people in 20 fully licensed stations and 30 aspirant stations.
+CRAOL, also called the Community Radio Forum of Ireland Society Ltd., hereafter reffered to as CRAOL is the representative, coordinating, lobbying, training and support group for Irish Community Radio.
+Every week, across Ireland, 2000 Community radio volunteers broadcast to 170,000 people in 21 fully licensed stations and almost 30 aspirant stations.

 - To advance the community radio sector through: Good Governance, Training, Networking, Communication and Advocacy.

 - To develop a network of licensed, not for profit, democratic community radio stations